UnbloktTechnology/ComPilotSigGatingContracts/tezos-sig-gating-contracts/README.md

 The verification of the signature and the controls (expiration) can be splitted into 2 contracts
 - a proxy that verifies the signature and dispatch the `calldata`
-- a fa2 contract that accept a `calldata` (only from the proxy) and process it
+- a fa2 contract that accepts a `calldata` (only from the proxy) and process it

 ![](./pictures/nexera%20proxynftminter.png)